xriabichenko/Bakalarka/USER_GUIDE.md

 1. When minting, select existing materials from "Assembled from" section
 2. Only materials with status "Available" or "Delivered" can be selected
 3. Selected materials are consumed (status → Assembled)
-4. New material's metadata includes `nfts_consumed` array
+4. New material's static metadata includes `nfts_consumed` array
 5. Transaction history shows assembly relationships

 ### Filtering and Search